 On March 16, 2018, Knight entered into an exclusive licensing agreement with Ardelyx to commercialize tenapanor in Canada.
 Tenapanor is a first-in-class small molecule treatment that has completed Phase 3 development for IBS-C (marketed as IbsrelaTM) and is in an ongoing Phase 3 study for hyperphosphatemia.
 Ardelyx submitted IbsrelaTM to the US FDA in September 2018 and is expecting approval in September 2019.
-Knight expects to submit a NDS for IbsrelaTM for IBS-C in 2019.
+On June 26, 2019, IbsrelaTM was accepted for review by Health Canada.